Executing Tests and Analyzing Results

 dotCover provides several ways to execute unit tests.
 Whichever way you choose, execution progress, test results, and output are displayed in the Unit Test Sessions window, coverage results are shown in the Unit Test Coverage window.

 Before running coverage analysis, make sure that the PDB information exists for all target assemblies.
-The safest choice would be to set the Debug as the build configuration.
+The safest choice would be to build your code with the Debug build configuration.

 Different ways of executing and covering unit tests

 There are following ways to run, debug or cover unit tests:

 Use one of the ways to execute tests in the current document.

 Use one of the ways to execute tests in the project/solution.

 If there are existing unit test sessions, you can run, debug or cover some or all tests in a session: